• Home

 More information on DBR can be found on DBR website https://deepbrainreorienting.com

-Neurofeedback therapy—also known as neurotherapy or EEG biofeedback—is a non-invasive, drug-free approach that supports the brain and nervous system to function in a more balanced and regulated way.
-It works by gently training brain activity toward healthier patterns, which can support emotional regulation, focus, sleep, resilience, and overall wellbeing.
+Neurofeedback therapy, also known as EEG biofeedback, is a non-invasive approach that supports the brain and nervous system to function in a more regulated and stable way.

-Further information about Infra-Low Frequency Neurofeedback can be found on the EEG Institute website:
+Further information about the Othmer Method Infra-Low Frequency Neurofeedback can be found at:

 http://www.eeginfo.com/what-is-neurofeedback.jsp